-UNIT-I Overview concept of assessment
+UNIT- I Overview concept of assessment

 - 1. Concept and purpose of assessment

-- 2. Perspective on assessment and evaluation for learning in a constructivist paradigm.

-- 3. Clarification of the terms

-- a) Assessment, evaluation, test, examination, measurement

-- b) Formative and summative assessment

-- c) Continuous and comprehensive assessment

-- d) Grading

-- 4. Distinction between terms
+- 2. Distinction between terms

 - a) Assessment for learning

 - b) Assessment as learning

 - c) Assessment of learning

-- 5. principles of assessment for learning
+- 3. principles of assessment for learning

-6. Critical review of current evaluation practices and their assumption about learning and development.
+- 4. Critical review of current evaluation practices and their assumption about learning and development.